| Title: | Interface to the 'Nominatim' API |

 reverse_geo_lite_sf()

-reverse_geo_lite(lat = 40.75728, long = -73.98586) # Several coordinates reverse_geo_lite(lat = c(40.75728, 55.95335), long = c(-73.98586, -3.188375)) # With options: zoom to country level sev <- reverse_geo_lite( lat = c(40.75728, 55.95335), long = c(-73.98586, -3.188375), custom_query = list(zoom = 0, extratags = TRUE), verbose = TRUE, full_results = TRUE ) dplyr::glimpse(sev)reverse_geo_lite(lat = 40.75728, long = -73.98586) # Several coordinates reverse_geo_lite(lat = c(40.75728, 55.95335), long = c(-73.98586, -3.188375)) # With options: zoom to country level sev <- reverse_geo_lite( lat = c(40.75728, 55.95335), long = c(-73.98586, -3.188375), custom_query = list(zoom = 0, extratags = TRUE), verbose = TRUE, full_results = TRUE ) dplyr::glimpse(sev)
+reverse_geo_lite(lat = 40.75728, long = -73.98586) # Multiple coordinate pairs reverse_geo_lite(lat = c(40.75728, 55.95335), long = c(-73.98586, -3.188375)) # Set the zoom to country level sev <- reverse_geo_lite( lat = c(40.75728, 55.95335), long = c(-73.98586, -3.188375), custom_query = list(zoom = 0, extratags = TRUE), verbose = TRUE, full_results = TRUE ) dplyr::glimpse(sev)reverse_geo_lite(lat = 40.75728, long = -73.98586) # Multiple coordinate pairs reverse_geo_lite(lat = c(40.75728, 55.95335), long = c(-73.98586, -3.188375)) # Set the zoom to country level sev <- reverse_geo_lite( lat = c(40.75728, 55.95335), long = c(-73.98586, -3.188375), custom_query = list(zoom = 0, extratags = TRUE), verbose = TRUE, full_results = TRUE ) dplyr::glimpse(sev)

-and longitudes in ),
+and longitude values in

-tibble format.
+tibble instead.

 reverse_geo_lite_sf( lat, long, address = "address", full_results = FALSE, return_coords = TRUE, verbose = FALSE, nominatim_server = "https://nominatim.openstreetmap.org/", progressbar = TRUE, custom_query = list(), points_only = TRUE )reverse_geo_lite_sf( lat, long, address = "address", full_results = FALSE, return_coords = TRUE, verbose = FALSE, nominatim_server = "https://nominatim.openstreetmap.org/", progressbar = TRUE, custom_query = list(), points_only = TRUE )